Early childbearing can have severe consequences for adolescent girls

 Despite recent advances in most regions towards reducing the burden of early childbearing, more progress is needed in those that are high burden

-While there was a reduction in adolescent birth rate by 50 per cent for adolescent girls aged 10-14 in sub-Saharan Africa, reduction rates for adolescent girls and young women aged 15-19 was only 23 per cent, indicating a need for more progress towards reducing the burden of early childbearing in the sub-Saharan African regions.
-West and Central Africa and Eastern and Southern Africa, for example, continue to hold adolescent birth rates well above the global rate at 4.9 and 4.2 births per 1,000 adolescent girls aged 10-14; and 105 and 93 births per 1,000 adolescent girls and young women aged 15-19.
+While there was a reduction in adolescent birth rate by close to 70 per cent for adolescent girls aged 10–14 in sub-Saharan Africa, reduction rates for adolescent girls and young women aged 15–19 was less than 30 per cent, indicating a need for more progress towards reducing the burden of early childbearing in the sub-Saharan African regions.
+West and Central Africa and Eastern and Southern Africa, for example, continue to hold adolescent birth rates well above the global rate at 3.4 and 2.9 births per 1,000 adolescent girls aged 10–14; and 97 and 90 births per 1,000 adolescent girls and young women aged 15–19.
+It is important to note that despite the observed declines in adolescent birth rates in sub-Saharan Africa, the number of births to adolescent girls and young women has not actually decreased as the population size of adolescent girls and young women has grown substantially in sub-Saharan Africa since 2000.

 Generally fewer adolescent girls receive antenatal, skilled delivery or postnatal care for themselves or their newborns as compared to older women.

+In most regions, fewer adolescent girls and young women receive antenatal, skilled delivery or postnatal care for themselves or their newborns as compared to all women and girls.
 As most adolescents who are pregnant are experiencing pregnancy for the first time, the need for careful monitoring and quality care during the antenatal, delivery and postnatal periods is generally more acute.
 Paradoxically, coverage of maternal health indicators, including contact with health system and quality of care, appear lower among adolescent girls than among all women and girls for most regions of the world.
 However, it should be noted that the difference in coverage between adolescents and all women is small in some regions, and in the case of Eastern and Southern Africa, coverage of skilled delivery and postnatal care for newborns is higher for adolescent girls.

 References